Tone woods for electric guitars

 Wenge

 Botanical name: Millettia laurentii is a very exotic and very expensive hardwood native to western Africa.
 It is used by some Custom guitar builders for bodies, necks and fingerboards, particularly for bass guitars.
-It it is very dark with lots of brown streaks.
+It is very dark with lots of brown streaks.
 Wenge is a lot more porous than other woods and is thus much harder to work with.
 The dust of this wood is also extremely hazardous to one's health and personal protective equipment and other dust removal systems are essential in any workshop that uses this wood.
+I confess I have never used this wood.
+To me it looks like figured ash with a dark stain.

 Tonal properties: rich and warm sounding.